-Your 2015 farmland preservation credit claim may be filed at any time up to four years after the unextended due date of your 2015 tax return.
-For calendar year filers, the deadline for filing a 2015 Schedule FC is April 15, 2020 (March 16, 2020 for corporations).
-This filing deadline applies whether you compute your credit using the current year's law or the prior year's law method.
+Your 2018 farmland preservation credit claim may be filed at any time up to four years after the unextended due date of your 2018 tax return.
+For calendar year filers, the deadline for filing a 2018 Schedule FC is April 15, 2023.

-E. How Much Credit is Allowable
+E. How Much Credit Is Allowable

 The maximum amount of farmland preservation credit you can receive is \$4,200.
-Generally, the higher your property taxes, the higher the credit, and the lower your household income (see Part A.3 on page 3 for definition), the higher the credit.
-Only the first \$6,000 of net property taxes levied in 2015 on farmland and improvements on which a claim is based may be used in computing the amount of credit available on a 2015 claim.
+Generally, the higher your property taxes, the higher the credit, and the lower your household income (defined on page 4), the higher the credit.
+Only the first \$6,000 of net property taxes levied in 2018 on farmland and improvements on which a claim is based may be used in computing the amount of credit available on a 2018 claim.